cscorley/dissertation/chapters/03_previous/00_previous.md

 ## Modeling changeset topics {#mud2014}

-This section discusses the work in @Corley-etal_2014.

-### Summary

-In this paper conducted an exploratory study on modeling the topics of changesets.
+In @Corley-etal_2014 we conducted an exploratory study on modeling the topics of changesets.
 We wanted to determine whether topic modeling changesets can perform as well as, or better than, topic modeling a snapshot.
 Towards this goal, we posed two research questions: